'Enemy of mankind': Coronavirus deaths top SARS as China returns to work

 Among the latest deaths, 81 were in Hubei.

-An American hospitalised in the provincial capital Wuhan, where the outbreak began, became the first confirmed non-Chinese victim.
-The Washington Post identified him as Hong Ling, a 53-year old geneticist who studied rare diseases at Berkeley.
+An American hospitalized in the provincial capital Wuhan, where the outbreak began, became the first confirmed non-Chinese victim.

 Joseph Eisenberg, professor of epidemiology at the School of Public Health at the University of Michigan, said it was too early to say whether the epidemic was peaking.